aytacg26/gpt3_react/README.md

 it is a simple landing page which can be created easily without using React.

-You may check the completed app from the below link :
+You may check the completed app from the this link :
 [Check Completed App](https://aytacg26.github.io/gpt3_react/)